AYCHB/AYCHB.github.io/README.md

 3) Details: <br><br>

-It has a money transfer for the same system of your easybank business as well as for any other easybank system of another business.
+It has a money transfer for the same system of your AYCHBank business as well as for any other ONLINE bank system of another business.
 It has information about user moves.
 You can see the representation of your trading live charting.
 It can export the data in pdf format.